 Long a student of the classical tradition, Sam’s compositions are notable for mixing the influence of his musical upbringing—especially Bach—with newer styles, while consciously rejecting the avant-garde of much contemporary music.
 In October 2017 Sam released his newest album “Dizzy Days,” featuring eight of his own ragtime compositions along with improvisations on Joplin and Bolcom.
 No Depression calls the album “an adventure that will satisfy your soul.”
 Excerpts have been featured on radio programs throughout the United States and Canada, and the album made legendary jazz historian and critic W. Royal Stokes’ notable release list for 2017.

-Sam’s compositions for piano have been performed internationally by Kara Huber, Ralitza Patcheva and Carlos Rodriguez, and Ron Levy, in venues including the Kennedy Center, the Canadian Opera Company, and the International Keyboard Festival in Galicia.
+Sam’s compositions for piano have been performed internationally by Kara Huber, Ralitza Patcheva and Carlos Rodriguez, and Ron Levy, in venues including the Kennedy Center, the Canadian Opera Company, and the International Keyboard Festival in Galicia, the DiMenna Center for the Performing Arts, the Verizon Center, and the National Music Festival.
 After the most recent performance in May 2018 by Mr. Rodriguez, DC Metro Theater Arts glowed that “the intermixing of classical music (shades of Bach!) and ragtime music made for such a joyous and euphoric musical memory that I wish it would linger in my mind and heart forever."

 After focusing on piano music for his early compositions, in 2016 Sam started writing chamber music, becoming co-founder and -music director of the Kassia Music Collective.
 With the group he has already composed and performed new multi-movement duo pieces for violin, clarinet, and cello, and has premiered multiple new works by co-music director Bernard Vallandingham.